MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/ado-symbol-server.md

 ### Step 2: Configure DevTools

-Microsoft Edge DevTools now needs to be configured with the PAT to successfully retrieve the debugging symbols.
+Microsoft Edge DevTools now needs to be configured with the PAT, to successfully retrieve the debugging symbols.

 To configure DevTools: